tbellosta/tbellosta.github.io/_pages/publications.md

 layout: single
 author_profile: true
 ---
+### 2023
+- T. Bellosta, G. Baldan, G. Sirianni, A. Guardone, **Lagrangian and Eulerian algorithms for water droplets in in-flight ice accretion**, Under review in *Journal of Computational and Applied Mathematics*
+- M. Gallia, T. Bellosta, A. Guardone, **Automatic shape characterization of simulated ice shapes**, Under review in *Journal of Computational and Applied Mathematics*
+- G. Baldan, T. Bellosta, A. Guardone, **Efficient Lagrangian particle tracking algorithms for distributed-memory architectures**, Under review in *Computers & Fluids*
+- A. Donizetti, T. Bellosta, A. Rausa, B. Re, A. Guardone, **A Level-Set Mass-Conservative Front-Tracking Technique for Multi-Step Simulations of In-Flight Ice Accretion**, Accepted for publication in *Journal of Aircraft*
+- A. Donizetti, A. Rausa, T. Bellosta, B. Re, A. Guardone, **A Three-Dimensioanl Level-Set Based Front-Tracking Technique for Dynamic Boundary Problems**, Under review in *Journal of Computational and Applied Mathematics*

 ### 2022
 - Morelli, Bellosta, Donizetti, Guardone, **Assessment of the PoliMIce toolkit from the 1st AIAA Ice Prediction Workshop**, *AIAA AVIATION 2022*
 - Sirianni, Bellosta, Re, Guardone, **Poly-dispersed Eulerian-Lagrangian particle tracking for in-flight icing applications**, *AIAA AVIATION 2022*